cloudposse/atmos/website/docs/integrations/atlantis.md

 ---
 title: Atlantis Integration
 sidebar_position: 11
-sidebar_label: "Atlantis"
+sidebar_label: Atlantis
 ---

 Atmos natively supports [Atlantis](https://runatlantis.io) for Terraform Pull Request Automation.

 ## How it Works

 With `atmos`, all of your configuration is neatly defined in YAML.
 This makes transformations of that data very easy.

 The `atmos` tool supports (3) commands that when combined, make it easy to use `atlantis`.